 The skies were a brilliant blue, the sun was shining and we were in our element.
-We spent the next two days feasting our eyes on the banquet of delights laid out before our eyes.
-The spectacle almost masked the dull ache in our legs.
-Cycling passed the Passu Glacier, the awesome Passu Cathedral that resemble the sharp pinnacles of the spires of the Sagrada Familia of Barcelona and the Attabad Lake.
-The lake was formed as a consequence of an landslide in 2010, skeletal trees that puncture the serene blue waters are a stark reminder of the villages that were flooded as a result of the natural disaster.
+We spent the next two days feasting our eyes on the banquet of delights laid out before us.
+The spectacle almost masked the ever-present dull ache in our legs.
+Cycling passed the Passu Glacier, the awesome Passu Cathedral that resemble the sharp pinnacles of the spires of the Sagrada Familia and the Attabad Lake.
+The lake was formed as a consequence of an landslide in 2010, skeletal trees that puncture the serene blue waters are a stark reminder of the villages that were flooded as a result of the unforeseen natural disaster.

-Between lifts we had to walk part of the way, we were astonished to see vegetable gardens lined with tall marijuana plants that towered above Jacob at 6’2″.
+Between lifts we had to walk part of the way, we were astonished to see vegetable gardens lined with tall marijuana plants that towered above Jacob.
 The plants smelled so sweet, Jacob and I were both mesmerised.
-It turns out that these were merely “jungle weeds“, and appeared that the villagers grew the plants as hedges or boundaries to deter trespassers from spoiling their crops and only cultivated them for their seeds.
-Apparently they would dry the seeds and grind them to a fine dust and mix with milk or sprinkle on chapati and as an elderly local with a weathered face and a wide grin had informed us, they are also excellent for “male sexual stamina“.
+It turns out that these were merely “Jungle weeds” and it seemed that the villagers grew the plants as hedges or boundaries to deter trespassers from spoiling their crops and only cultivated them for their seeds.
+Apparently, they would dry the seeds and grind them to a fine dust and mix with milk or sprinkle on chapati, and as an elderly local with a weathered face and a wide grin had informed us, they are also excellent for “male sexual stamina.”

-We stopped for lunch, consisting of a moreish daal and saag with naan, which Jacob and I insisted we paid for.
+We stopped for lunch that consisted of a moreish daal and saag with naan, which Jacob and I insisted we paid for.
 A short walk lead us to an impressive view of the Hopar Glacier, where we sat in the serene stillness and soaked up the view.
-We flagged down another vehicle and made our way back to the guest house, ate another lavish meal and played cards with Kareem and his cousins.
-Considering myself an esteemed card player, thanks to my rich family gaming history, I frustratingly lost every game with the age old excuses of “it’s all about the luck of the deal” and “there’s just no strategy to this game” which were swiftly snuffed out with a wave of sarcasm.
+We later flagged down another vehicle and made our way back to the guest house, ate another lavish meal and played cards with Kareem and his cousins.
+Considering myself an esteemed card player, thanks to my rich family gaming history, I frustratingly lost every game with the age old excuses of “It’s all about the luck of the deal” and “There’s just no strategy to this game!”
+Which were swiftly snuffed out with waves of sarcasm.
 As we climbed into our tents, Kareem stopped us and offered us a room to spend the night.
-With potentially six months sleeping ‘under canvas‘ we couldn’t and weren’t allowed to refuse.
+With potentially six months sleeping under canvas we couldn’t and weren’t allowed to refuse.
 We were astounded at how welcoming Kareem and his family were, we struggled to understand what we had done to deserve such generosity.
-However, I once read that sometimes, even when perplexed, the right thing to do is be noble and simply accept a gift.
+However, I once read that sometimes, even when perplexed, the right thing to do is to be noble and simply accept a gift.
 In Pakistan it can be regarded as disrespectful to refuse such an act of kindness.